 At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of your case.
 After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the pain, and provide you with recommendations to lower your risk for possible reoccurrences.

-Dr. Nilles will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
-He will focus on the imbalanced zone(s) connected to your case and begin treatment from there.
+Our doctor will realign the vertebrae in the affected area to increase your range of motion and alleviate the pain on the spinal nerves.
+We will focus on the imbalanced zone(s) connected to your case and begin treatment from there.
 Symptoms resulting from an overactive or underactive thyroid may begin to decrease as well.

 Electro-therapy, or acupuncture, is effective with an overactive/ underactive thyroid.
 This is achieved through targeting certain acupuncture points during treatment, as well as an electro-muscle stimulator during therapy.
 Patients will notice, after several treatments, pain and certain symptoms beginning to decrease in frequency.
 Additionally, they will start to see more mobility come back to their spine and other affected areas of the body.